How AI Will Fuel Next-Gen Merchandising Decision Support Systems

 New Product Development

-Merchandising and category management professionals may also be missing out on other opportunities such as assessment of their stores’ white space.
-What new product could be filling that space?
+Merchandising and category management professionals may also be missing out on other opportunities, such as assessing their stores’ white space.
+What new product could fill that space?
 And, what’s the evaluation process to identify those potential products?
-Failing to identify potentially useful new products is another area where retailers may be leaving money on the table.
+Failing to identify potentially useful new products is another area where retailers may leave money on the table.

 Localization at the Store Level

 Finally, these constraints affect decisions about what products to sell at which location.
 Traditional systems were good at identifying demand across chains but not at a local level.
-Localization challenges are faced by both merchandisers and category managers.
+Both merchandisers and category managers face localization challenges.

 Why Current Assortment Planning And Optimization Approaches Are Broken

-Given the constraints at play in the assortment planning and retail sphere today, it’s not surprising to find that assortment planning and optimization approaches are largely broken.
-The constraints are created and implemented in assortment planning to ensure safety requirements are met, contractual obligations are adhered to, support promotion efforts or just make it easier for shoppers to find products on the shelf.
-Constraints in the real assortment planning world can include controlling POD (Points of Distribution) presence or Forcing PODs in or out, controlling product slotting.
+Given the constraints in the assortment planning and retail sphere today, it’s not surprising that assortment planning and optimization approaches are largely broken.
+The constraints are created and implemented in assortment planning to ensure safety requirements are met, contractual obligations are adhered to, support promotion efforts, or make it easier for shoppers to find products on the shelf.
+Constraints in the real assortment planning world can include controlling POD (Points of Distribution) presence or Forcing PODs in or out, and controlling product slotting.
 Further, they are other more complicated contrails around space, such as specifying DOS (Days of Supply) threshold or limiting space churn.
-In fact, pre-pandemic there were numerous stressors on these processes.
+Pre-pandemic, there were numerous stressors on these processes.

-Category management and assortment planning need to consider these Constraints in order to make it “workable” in physical store shelves.
+Category management and assortment planning need to consider these Constraints to make it “workable” on physical store shelves.
 Attempting to refine traditional planning would be a waste of time and money.
 These processes have been broken by: